isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-30-post-tan-lark-syes-legacy-and-contributions.md

 #### NOTES
 [^1]: NTU building and road renamed in honour of pioneers.
-(2019, October 20).
-The Sunday Times.
+(2019, October 20). *The Sunday Times*.
 Retrieved from The Straits Times website.